-Withholding tax is imposed on the full amount of the dividends - that is, no deductions may be made from the dividends, and a flat rate of withholding tax is applied whether or not you have other Australian taxable income.
-Withholding tax is also deducted from the unfranked portion of any partly franked dividends that you are paid or credited.
+Withholding tax is imposed on the full amount of the unfranked dividends.
+That is, no deductions may be made from the dividends, and a flat rate of withholding tax is applied whether or not you have other Australian taxable income.
+Withholding tax is also deducted from the unfranked amount of any partly franked dividends that you are paid or credited.